descope/go-sdk/README.md

 // Now you can verify the link is valid (using descopeClient.Auth.MagicLink().Verify for example)

-// Enchanted link can be generated for test user, for example: link, err := descopeClient.Management.User().GenerateEnchantedLinkForTestUser("desmond@descope.com", "")
+// Enchanted link can be generated for test user, for example: link, pendingRef, err := descopeClient.Management.User().GenerateEnchantedLinkForTestUser("desmond@descope.com", "")
 // Now you can verify the link is valid (using descopeClient.Auth.EnchantedLink().Verify for example)

 // Note 1: The generate code/link methods, work only for test users, will not work for regular users.